Kena: Bridge of Spirits: Release and promotion

 The game received a content update for its first anniversary on September 27, 2022, adding New Game+, accessibility features, selectable outfits for Kena, equipable charmstones that adjust gameplay, and a new game mode called the Spirit Guide Trials.
 The team wanted the outfits to take some player expertise to obtain, and remind the player of the characters they had met throughout the story; each outfit is based on a different set of characters and takes elements from each, such as Rusu's cape and Hana's satchel.
 The addition of the outfits allowed the animation team to revisit cloth physics, often requiring hand animation for specific poses.
 The outfits are unlocked as the player complex Spirit Guide Trials, which become available through story progression, and color variants of the outfits are unlocked by completing bonus objectives during the Spirit Guide Trials.
 Deluxe Edition owners received an exclusive outfit.
 The original soundtrack was remastered and expanded for the anniversary.
+The game was added to the PlayStation Plus Game Catalog in April 2023, and an avatar of Kena for PlayStation Network, illustrated by Jesús Martínez del Vas, was published for subscribers to celebrate the one-year anniversary of the service's revamp in June.
+In June 2024, Ember Lab announced the game would release for the Xbox One and Xbox Series X/S on August 15, 2024, with exclusive pirate-themed Rot hats; a physical version was released for Xbox Series X.